jonathaneunice/iterm2-tab-set/README.md

 all possible blues, use a string like `blu` that isn't itself an actual color name.

+You can see all of the color names with:

+    tabset --colors

 Special color names also recognized include `random` (chooses a CSS color name at random) and
 `RANDOM` (chooses an RGB color *completely*